p2/OAuth2/README.md

 Manually Performing Authentication
 ----------------------------------

-The `authorize()` method will:
+The `authorize(params:callback:)` method will:

+1. Check if an authorize call is already running, if yes it will abort with an `OAuth2Error.alreadyAuthorizing` error
-1. Check if an access token that has not yet expired is in the keychain, if not
+2. Check if an access token that has not yet expired is already present (or in the keychain), if not
-2. Check if a refresh token is in the keychain, if found
+3. Check if a refresh token is available, if found
-3. Try to use the refresh token to get a new access token, if it fails
+4. Try to use the refresh token to get a new access token, if it fails
-4. Start the OAuth2 dance by using the `authConfig` settings to determine how to display an authorize screen to the user
+5. Start the OAuth2 dance by using the `authConfig` settings to determine how to display an authorize screen to the user

+Your `oauth2` instance will use an automatically created `NSURLSession` using an `ephemeralSessionConfiguration()` configuration for its requests, exposed on `oauth2.session`.
+You can set `oauth2.sessionConfiguration` to your own configuration, for example if you'd like to change timeout values.
+You can also set `oauth2.sessionDelegate` to your own session delegate if you like.

 The wiki has [the complete call graph](https://github.com/p2/OAuth2/wiki/Call-Graph) of the _authorize()_ method.
 If you do **not wish this kind of automation**, the manual steps to show and hide the authorize screens are: